 I am so thankful that, despite a few arguments to eat the tomatoes in my salad (the one food I despised as a child), and sometimes seeming annoyed when my parents asked what I learned in school that day, that family dinner time was top priority for my family.
 In fact, I loved every minute of it!

-Dinner time for our family never lacked interesting conversation, as we poured over some of the simplest meals.
-If my Mom was cooking it was usually Lemon Pepper Chicken or spaghetti and if it was up to my Dad it was tomato soup or savory pot pies.
+Dinner time for our large family never lacked interesting conversation, as we poured over some of the simplest meals.
+If my Mom was cooking, it was usually Lemon Pepper Chicken or spaghetti and if it was up to my Dad it was tomato soup or savory pot pies.

 Yeah, pies, sweet or savory, are probably my Dad’s favorite food!
 There are stories about my Mom winning my Dad over with pies.
 And then when my parents got married, my great-grandmother passed her pie plates (from when she got married in 1918) down to my Mom so she could continue her pie making! 🙂